zdravkov/kendo-docs/api/web/treeview.md

 ##### e.node `jQuery`

 The node whose children have been changed.
-If the changes have occured on the root level, this parameter is undefined.
+If the changes have occurred on the root level, this parameter is undefined.

 #### Example - subscribe to the "dataBound" event during initialization